 If you run into problems when using TimescaleDB, there are a few things that you can do.
-There are some solutions to common errors below as well as ways to output diagnostic information about your setup.
-If you need more guidance, you can join the support slack group or post an issue on the TimescaleDB github.
+There are some solutions to common errors in this section as well as ways to output diagnostic information about your setup.
+If you need more guidance, you can join the community Slack group or post an issue on the TimescaleDB GitHub.

-executed upon connection to a database.
-Some admin tools execute command before
+command executed upon connection to a database.
+Some administration tools

-you should double check that the TimescaleDB files have been installed
+should double check that the TimescaleDB files have been installed to the

 If that is the correct version, double check that the installation path is